Skip to main content

 Using this feature, the number of calculated metrics in a model can be reduced by a factor equal to the number of metrics in the model.
 For example, using calculated metrics to perform three boiler plate calculations, such as Year-Over-Year-Growth, Year-To-Date-Growth, 30-Day-Moving-Average, across ten metrics requires the creation of 30 calculated metrics.
 Alternatively, the same use-case may be addressed by defining only three calculations in a time dimension calculation group.
 The end-user specifies the set of metrics at query execution time.
 The number of calculated metrics that must be maintained is reduced from 30 to three, a ten-fold reduction in complexity.

-Creating calculation groups
+Working with calculation groups

 For information on working with calculation groups in BI tools, see the following: